alexpaul/in-app-purchases/testing.md

 > By syncing the StoreKit Config file you will have full access to testing the Products and Subscriptons on App Store Connect.

 * In Xcode navigate to File >> New >> File.
-* Search for "StoreKit", the view should not be filtered with the "StoreKit Configuration File" option.
+* Search for "StoreKit", the view should now be filtered with the "StoreKit Configuration File" option.
 * Select "StoreKit Configuration File" and toggle on the "Sync this file with an app in App Store Connect" option.
-* After Xcode determines your Apple account credentials for the "Team" and "App" you can select "Next".
+* After Xcode determines your Apple Account credentials for your "Team" and "App" you can select "Next".
 * At this point you will now have access to a StoreKit Configuration file that is synced with App Store Connect.
-* In this Config file you will have access to all the Products and Subscriptions from App Store Connect for testing.
+* In this StoreKit Config file you will have access to all the Products and Subscriptions from App Store Connect for testing.
 * Note: The Products and Subscription are read only.
-To make changes to the Config file you have to update App Store Connect and sync the Config file in Xcode.
+To make changes to the StoreKit Config file you have to update App Store Connect and sync the Config file in Xcode.

 ## Resources